 The virome of several deciduous tree species exhibiting virus-suspicious symptoms such as chlorotic ringspots, veinbanding and necroses of leaves associated with dieback of twigs and parts of the canopy were determined by a Highthroughput sequencing (NGS) approach (RNA-Seq, Illumina).
-Analyses of NGS-generated sequence contigs identified plant viruses known to affect investigated tree species such as Cherry leaf roll virus (CLRV), Elm mottle virus (EMoV) and European mountain ash ringspot-associated virus (EMARaV).
+Analyses of NGSgenerated sequence contigs identified plant viruses known to affect investigated tree species such as Cherry leaf roll virus (CLRV), Elm mottle virus (EMoV) and European mountain ash ringspot-associated virus (EMARaV).
 Further, nearly complete genomes of new, previously unidentified plant viruses could be retrieved from the generated data.
 NGS contributed to the discovery of six previously unknown viruses belonging to the genera Badna-, Carla-, and Emaravirus, respectively, infecting important tree species of European forests and urban stands.
-Virus-incidence in birch, elm, maple, poplar, and oak could be confirmed by virus-specific RT-PCR in diseased trees providing first insights into geographical distribution, impact of known and newly identified viruses as well as the occurrence of mixed infections.
+Virus-incidence in birch, elm, maple, poplar, and oak could be confirmed by virus-specific RT-PCR in diseased trees.
+It could be demonstrated that a novel putative Carlavirus is far more distributed than EMoV in diseased elm trees investigated in the North Eastern part of Germany.
+Results provide first insights into geographical distribution, impact of known and newly identified viruses as well as the occurrence of mixed infections.